icarusfactor/openstack-Installs/stein/centos7_packstack/README.md

 BROWSER VNC: 192.168.1.29:6080

 ```

-______
+## Update Python

-27. Using Centos7.6 and Python2.x EOL coming on Jan 1 2020.
+Using Centos7.6 and Python2.x EOL coming on Jan 1 2020.
 We need to install python 3.x packages
 and they are not in the standard repos,so for your system to be ready for the event, we will add
 the extra Python3 repo.